Harry-Akrill/nature-gamification-app/README.md

 Overview

-This project is a web application built using Ruby on Rails, JavaScript, and the Svelte framework.
+This project is a web application built primarily using Ruby on Rails, TypeScript, and the Svelte framework.
 It gamifies user interactions with nature by offering achievement tracking, social features, and a map that highlights nature-related points of interest.
 Users can create profiles, track their nature-related activities, and earn rewards.

 Features